 How to Establish Tax Residency in Cyprus

-According to ancient Greek mythology, Aphrodite, the goddess of love and beauty, was born from the sea foam near a coastal town of Cyprus.
+According to ancient Greek mythology, Aphrodite, the goddess of love and beauty, was born from sea foam off the coast of Cyprus.

 Why Cyprus?